premrajvs/springbootlearning---01---customer-dashboard/README.md

 I used Exchange method so far to create the rest template and later used a bean to create the object and auto wire it.

 As next steps, I want to avoid using List of objects as a return type from the processor service.

+# Service Discovery
+Refer to https://github.com/premrajvs/springbootlearning---04---EurekaDiscoveryServer for details

+# Resiliency and Fault Tolerance
+Fault Tolerance : What is the impact to your service when its downstream services fail ?
+Resiliency : How many faults can your service handle ?
+Can your service recover seamlessly without manual intervention ?

+First step, in making the services more available is to have more than 1 instance of the service running.
+This helps in load balancing and if one instance is down, still the overall business transaction do not get impacted

+1. java -jar account-details-0.0.1-SNAPSHOT.jar --server.port=8094 --> Now, there are 2 instances of account details service
+2. Add @Loadbalanced annotation to the RestTemplate Bean -> This does service discovery.
+This tells that whatever URL is am giving you is not the actual URL.
+Go to Eureka Server and get the actual URL.